theshadsolo/backend-code-challenge/README.md

 A coding challenge built with spring boot to make the code challenge self-contained.

+This challenge requires Java 11 to be installed.

 ## Checking Out Code

 1. Fork the https://github.com/midwest-tape/backend-code-challenge repository into your own account.